MiroslavCsonka/MiroslavCsonka.github.io/_posts/2020-12-28-why-am-i-starting-a-blog.md

 ## Build my brand

-As a genetic Ruby software contractor, I'm paid for my time, not for my results.
+As a generic Ruby software contractor, I'm paid for my time, not for my results.
 I would like to specialise in a narrower field and focus on solving problems, rather than sell my time.
 Blogging is a great way to showcase my skills and attract clients.
 I want to work with people that want **ME**, not just a random Ruby body.

 {% include newsletter_form.html %}